 How to make chicken pot pie in cast iron

-STEP ONE: Preheat the oven to 350F.
+First: Preheat the oven to 350F.
 Cook the frozen broccoli/cheese sauce in the microwave according to package directions.

 Wash and bake the potato in the microwave on the potato setting until tender and rough chop.

-STEP TWO: In a large bowl, combine the cooked broccoli/cheese sauce, the chopped baked potato, the frozen mixed vegetables.
+Second: In a large bowl, combine the cooked broccoli/cheese sauce, the chopped baked potato, the frozen mixed vegetables.

 Add the chicken and the can of soup.
 Stir to combine.
 Season with salt and pepper if desired.

-STEP THREE: Place the bottom crust in a cast iron skillet.
+Third: Place the bottom crust in a cast iron skillet.
 Spread the chicken mixture in the crust, leaving a little room on the sides.
 Cover with the top crust, folding and crimping the edges to seal them.

 Make slits or cut decorative holes in the top.
 Brush with egg wash if desired.

-STEP FOUR: Cook at 350F for 1 hour, rotating half way through.
+Fourth: Cook at 350F for 1 hour, rotating half way through.
 When the pie crust is golden brown and the filling is bubbling through the openings, remove the pot pie from the oven.

 Let sit 5 minutes and cool slightly.
 Serve warm!